 Utilizing redstone can be intimidating.
 It helps to know some basics like a redstone pulse will only go out to fifteen blocks.
 Much of redstone is straightforward and logical, it becomes easier to understand when you see it for yourself.

-There are four applications for a redstone repeater, you can transmit signals further, you can delay the signal from reaching its output, they can also prevent signals from moving backwards if you need another input further up the wiring, and finally you can lock signals into a certain state.
+In a Nutshell: There are 4 different uses for a redstone repeater: you can transmit signals further, you can delay the signal from reaching its output, they can also prevent signals from moving backwards if you need another input further up the wiring, and finally you can lock signals into a certain state.

 Redstone can only emit up to fifteen blocks.